-If you are looking to explore the natural beauty of Japan, the Kumano Kodo should be a must-do on your itinerary.
-In this article, we will break down the expenses associated with hiking the Nakahechi route of the Kumano Kodo – including transportation, accommodation, meals, and any additional fees or expenses you might incur along the way.
+If you want to explore Japan’s natural beauty, the Kumano Kodo should be a must-do on your itinerary.
+In this article, we will break down the expenses associated with hiking the Nakahechi route of the Kumano Kodo – including transportation, accommodation, meals, and any additional fees or costs you might incur.
 Whether you are travelling on a budget or seeking a more luxurious experience, we’ve got you covered.

 First things first: Key cost determinants for your Kumano Kodo hike

-Everyone travels differently – what some consider luxury is absolutely essential for someone else.
+Everyone travels differently – some consider luxury to be essential for someone else.
 That said, how much your Kumano Kodo adventure will cost you will always depend on the following:

 - How many days do you plan to hike;